 DefenceVPN is a fairly new player in the VPN market and it’s pretty cheap too.
 But its newness shows, with a lack of configurable options, tiny server network, and limited range of custom apps.

 While it has a pleasingly minimal logging policy, a VPN kill switch, and strong encryption, we did find the Windows app to be leaking our DNS requests.
-While access to Netflix – but not BBC iPlayer – is possible, don’t expect blistering speeds, even on local connections.
+Don’t expect blistering speeds, though.

 We hope to see some big improvements from DefenceVPN in the near future, because it has the foundations of being a good beginner’s VPN.

 DefenceVPN is pretty cheap, even on shorter plans, but to save the most money in the long-run we’d recommend the yearly plan.
 It cuts the $9.99 monthly price by 70% to just $2.99 a month.

 Get 70% off DefenceVPN's 12-month plan